Updated June 16, 2021

 This video shows some intriguing spots and gives a nice overview of options for a visitor.

-Cyprus Hotels, Resorts, Transportation, and Diving Services
+Cyprus Transportation, Hotels, and Diving Services

 - Air – Larnaca International Airport is the entry point for flights from around Eastern and Western Europe and many Middle East Capitals.
 There are no flights from the south to the north within Cyprus.
-There is a public bus from the airport to central Lanarca.
+There is a public bus from the airport to central Larnaca.
 There is also a domestic airport in Paphos.
 Shuttles run from both airports directly to Nicosia and Limassol.

 - Boat – A few ferries run between the ports in the south to Greece and Crete.
 There is a ferry to Turkey running from Kyrenia.

 - Buses – Cyprus has a comprehensive bus system all around the country.

 - Shared Taxis run from 6 or 7 am and stop service at 5 or 6 pm.
 They will take you from point to point anywhere within city limits.

 - Cars are available for rent.
 Beware of incompetent and careless drivers and poorly marked roads.
 Driving is on the left.